Dig Me Out

-Dig Me Out is the third studio album by the American rock band Sleater-Kinney, released on April 8, 1997, by Kill Rock Stars.
+Dig Me Out is the third studio album by the American rock band Sleater-Kinney, released on April 8, 1997, on the Kill Rock Stars label.
 The album was produced by John Goodmanson and recorded from December 1996 to January 1997 at John and Stu's Place in Seattle, Washington.
 Dig Me Out marked the debut of Janet Weiss, who would become the band's longest-serving drummer.
 The music on the record was influenced by traditional rock and roll bands, while the lyrics deal with issues of heartbreak and survival.
 The album cover is an homage to the Kinks' 1965 album The Kink Kontroversy.

 Two singles were released in support of the album: "One More Hour" and "Little Babies".
 The title track "Dig Me Out" peaked at number six on the KEXP Top 90.3 Album Chart in 1997 without being released as a single.
 The album was acclaimed by music critics, who praised the album's energy and feminist lyrics.
 Retrospectively, Dig Me Out is considered the band's breakthrough record and is frequently included on several publications' best album lists.
 In 2020, Rolling Stone ranked it No. 189 on its list of The 500 Greatest Albums of All Time.